Brighton is a haven for foodies with its abundance of deli’s, coffee shops, organic foodie stores, veggie cafes and restaurants.

 8 am – Oseta Cafe

 Begin the day in the heart of the bohemian North Laine at the small independently owned Oseta Cafe.
-Whether you’re only after morning coffee or a more substantial breakfast with a twist, Oseta in Brighton has you covered.
+Whether you’re only after morning coffee or a more substantial breakfast with a twist; choose to eat breakfast at Oseta in Brighton and they will have you covered.

 Feast on halloumi scramble with egg, spiced tomato and spinach – A breakfast for champions!